OmarNashat01/Stand-With-Palestine/public/BlogsPage/piers-bassem-interview.md

 Now, that is substantively different from what you said.

-## II.
-Questioning Proportionality

-### Questioning Proportionality using Neglected Chapters of History
+## (4) Questioning Proportionality using Neglected Chapters of History

 > Bassem demonstrates that far more Palestinians have been dying amid this conflict to show that there has never been a proportionate response.
->

 **Bassem:**